Common Name

 7,

 Tidal freshwater marshes, calcareous fens and marshes, alluvial swamps, sandy or gravelly shores and bars, wet meadows, and various disturbed alluvial habitats.
-Frequent throughout.
+Frequent throughout Virginia

 Flower Color